Validating Data in a LightSwitch Application

 This setting ensures that users can enter no more than two characters in the ContactState field.

 In Solution Explorer, open the shortcut menu for the Order_Details.lsml node, and then choose Open.

-In the Data Designer, choose the Quantity field.
+In the Data Designer, on the Perspective bar, choose Server, and then choose the Quantity field.

 In the Properties window, choose the Custom Validation link.

 The Code Editor opens, and a code block for the Quantity_Validate method appears.

 Add the following code to the Quantity_Validate method immediately under the comment line.